-Consistency starts with agreeing on the set of standards that everyone must follow.
+Consistency starts with agreeing on the set of brand standards that everyone must follow.
 The hotel’s leaders must establish what the company’s brand is all about.
 How do you want others to perceive the hotel?
 What’s your style and story?
 What makes your hotel distinct from your competitors?

 These are all important questions that leadership and management should answer, as they will inform the company’s standards at a high level.
 A hotel that focuses on indulgence, for example, would have very different standards from establishments that are all about value and convenience.

 From there, you need to figure out the best way to communicate those standards to the rest of the team.
 This typically involves documenting them using brand guidelines, employee manuals, and SOPs.

 Calvin Ling, the managing director of Ling Group, a branding and marketing agency, summarizes this process quite well: “The first thing is to understand the key experience touchpoints of your hotel brand.
 Having clearly identified them, this should be documented as part of their standard operating procedure or playbook and included in their employee training.”

 Better yet, use a platform to execute your brand standards and programs across all hotels, whether there are franchisee owned or corporate.